 4. Updating the Interiors with Wallpaper and Paint

-Painting the walls white is one way to make an RV feel less outdated.
+Painting the walls white is one way to make customized RVs feel less outdated.
 Instead of sanding the walls, I decided to use gripping primer paint which took about three coats to cover the walls completely.
 Not being a huge fan of painting I prefer to use wallpaper when and where I can.
 Using peel and stick wallpaper that has cute trendy prints is a unique option to add fun texture and design to the walls.
 I added marble wallpaper to our bathroom walls along with peel and stick herringbone backsplash above the sink to create a more modern look.